 4. Inhale calmly through your nose

-Inhale calmly through your nose — just let the inhalatoin happen and let the air in.
+Inhale calmly through your nose — just let the inhalation happen and let the air in.
 At inhalation the air passes into your abdominal area.
 Your abdomen slowly expands while the upper part of your chest and shoulders remain still.
 The lower part of your chest may expand a little.
-Please note that the main focus when using the Relaxator should be on the outbreath, since if we get the exhalation right a good, low, diaphragmatic inhalation will follow.
+Please note that the main focus when using the Relaxator should be on the outbreath, since if we get the exhalation right, a good, low, diaphragmatic inhalation will follow.

 5. Use the Relaxator fifteen minutes once or twice a day

 Using the Relaxator for fifteen minutes once or twice a day gives good results.
 There is no limit to how long time it may be used at a time.
 Some people opt to use it for 1–2 hours a day.
 An optimal respiration of 8–12 breaths per minute, with 0.5 liters of air per breath is achieved when the resistance is set to 3–4.
-Please note that our breathing affects every single aspect of our lives, so if you train to hard in the beginning with the Relaxator you may experience cleansing reactions.
+Please note that our breathing affects every single aspect of our lives, so if you train too hard in the beginning with the Relaxator you may experience cleansing reactions.

 6. Maintain a relaxed breathing when training with the Relaxator

 Endeavor to maintain a relaxed, non-strained breathing when you use the Relaxator.
 There is no need to push yourself too hard in order to achieve results.
 Note how you breathe after having used the Relaxator.
-If your breathing is relaxed and rhythmic, the Relaxator is set it to a suitable resistance.
+If your breathing afterwards is relaxed and rhythmic, the Relaxator is set it to a suitable resistance.